mikedido/coronavirus-tracker/README.md

 ## Features
 * __Live data__: Shows the most recent data, and updates automatically.
 * __Distribution map__ with two levels of details:
   * __Countries__: When the user mouse over country on the map.
-Fewer details show the number of deaths, confoirmed and recovered are shown.
+Fewer details show the number of deaths, confirmed, recovered and active are shown.
-  * __List__ : list of the coutnries regrouped by deaths, confirmed and recovered+.
+  * __List__ : list of the countries regrouped by deaths, confirmed and recovered+.
 * __Charts__:
    * __Current state chart__ for all countries (and cities).
    * __Timeline chart__ for all countries (and cities).